DevMine/repotool/README.md

 when given a git repository as a tar archive, `repotool` will extract part of the archive into a temporary location.
 You can specify where using `tmp_dir` in the configuration file.
 We advise specifying a path to a ramdisk for increased performance and reduced main storage I/Os.
+When using a ramdisk with limited capacity, you shall specify the largest size for a tar archive to be extracted in `tmp_dir` using the `tmp_dir_file_size_limit` option.
+Every tar archive larger than this size will be extracted in its storage location instead.

 If you plan on batch processing multiple repositories, see [batch-repotool.go](https://github.com/DevMine/devmine/blob/master/tools/batch-repotool.go).